Undergraduate teaching assistants assist other students in classes they've already taken.

 - First-time applicants only - find a CS faculty member who is willing to separately send a letter of recommendation on your behalf.

-- Include an unofficial transcript (as a pdf) that includes all of your Spring 2018 grades on it, naming the file "Lastname, Firstname transcript.pdf"
+- Include an unofficial transcript (as a pdf) that includes all of your grades on it (wait until the previous semester's grades have posted), naming the file "Lastname_Firstname_transcript.pdf"

-- email both documents to email@example.com with the subject "UTA Application: Firstname Lastname"
+- email both documents to firstname.lastname@example.org with the subject "UTA Application: Lastname_Firstname"

-Applications received by July 1st, 2018 (end of day) are considered "on time" and will receive equal priority; later applications are absolutely encouraged but will have less priority the later they are submitted.
+Applications by the deadlines are considered "on time" and will receive equal priority; later applications are absolutely encouraged but will have less priority the later they are submitted.

 We look forward to hearing from you!

-Please note that you must already be accepted as a GMU student to apply for an undergraduate teaching assistantship.
+Please note that you must have completed one semester at GMU to be considered for an undergraduate teaching assistantship.